Azure/azureml-assets/assets/models/system/mmeft/description.md

-Multimodal Early Fusion Transformer (MMEFT): A Transformer based Architecture for Reasoning over Structured and Unstructured Data
+Multimodal Early Fusion Transformer, MMEFT, is a transformer-based model tailored for processing both structured and unstructured data.

-MMEFT model can be used for multi-class and multi-label multimodal classification tasks.
-Dataset can have features belonging to one of the modes in {categorical,numerical,image,text}.
+It can be used for multi-class and multi-label multimodal classification tasks, and is capable of handling datasets with features from diverse modes, including categorical, numerical, image, and text.
 The MMEFT architecture is composed of embedding, fusion, aggregation, and output layers.
-The embedding layer creates independent non-contextual embeddings for features of varying modes.
-The fusion layer inputs these non-contextual embeddings and outputs a set of contextual multimodal embeddings.
-These are aggregated into a single multimodal embedding in the aggregation layer.
-The multimodal embedding is then passed through a task-specific output layer which outputs the model’s estimate.
+The embedding layer produces independent non-contextual embeddings for features of varying modes.
+Then, the fusion Layer integrates the non-contextual embeddings to yield contextual multimodal embeddings.
+The aggregation layer consolidates these contextual multimodal embeddings into a single multimodal embedding vector.
+Lastly, the output Layer, processes the final multimodal embedding to generate the model's prediction based on task for which it is used.
-BertTokenizer is used to get embeddings for text data. 'openai/clip-vit-base-patch32' model from Hugging Face is used for image embeddings.
+MMEFT uses, utilizes BertTokenizer for text data embeddings, and considers 'openai/clip-vit-base-patch32' model from Hugging Face for image data embeddings.
+This model is designed to offer a comprehensive approach to multimodal data, ensuring accurate and efficient classification across varied datasets.
+NOTE: We highly recommend to finetune the model on your dataset before deploying.

  ### Inference samples

  Inference type|Python sample (Notebook)|CLI with YAML